 plan, plan, plan

 Plan ahead so you know where to park, where to catch the shuttle, and where to check luggage.
 Make sure you leave yourself plenty of time to get through security so you aren’t running to your gate.
-Try to take out as much stress from the day as you can, again this is setting the tone and keeping everything in adventure-mode.
+Try to take out as much of the stress from the day as you can.
+Again, this is setting the tone and keeping everything in adventure-mode.

 Pack a bag full of things to distract and entertain your little one.
-I mean once you reach cruising altitude flying is super boring, and a flight from Atlanta to Portland takes hoooouuuurs.
+I mean, once you reach cruising altitude flying is super boring, and a flight from Atlanta to Portland takes hoooouuuurs.

 Make sure you tell them about the ear popping before you fly!
-You don’t want a mini-meltdown when the ears start hurting.
+You don’t want a mini-meltdown when their ears start hurting.
 I always fly with chewing gum to try and ease some of the discomfort, and even if it doesn’t really work, it at least has a placebo effect.

-Those are my tips!
-My little guy was super stoked to start the trip and loved every minute of flying and hanging out in the airport.
+My little guy was super stoked to start the trip.
+He loved every minute of flying and hanging out in the airport.
 He wasn’t in the slight bit nervous, and by the time we were on our third plane for the day, he read his book straight through take-off.

 I do plan to write a post about our trip to Alaska, but I haven’t edited the vacation photos yet!
 They are still on my camera (um..the trip was in June…don’t judge!)
 I will definitely share that adventure sometime soon.
-Until then, I leave you with this gorgeous pictue of the bay on our last morning in Sitka.
+Until then, I leave you with this gorgeous picture of the bay on our last morning in Sitka.